 Ah man, I love cooking.
 The best is when I've got the house to myself; I can crunk up Radio 3 and really go for it.

-this little gem has been abundantly helpful).
+I love experimenting with new recipes (to which end this little gem has been abundantly helpful).
 In fact, I love the whole process of cooking.
 I went food shopping today and somehow it never feels like a chore - in fact, in a bit of a geekish way it makes me feel like a proper grown-up.

-feel of all the different types of food - all the different textures and smells.
+I love the feel of all the different types of food - all the different textures and smells.
 How they feel in your hands and how occasionally wretchedly awkward things are to chop and peel.
 I love standing by the hob and stirring as though I'm making some marvellous concoction that no one else has ever made; as though I'm the first person to ever experience that particular flavour.

 I love that all the hard work and heat and the not infrequent stress is all for a purpose, and you can see and taste the result.
 I began to take a real pride in the finished product, it becomes a labour of true love and dedication - a work of art.